Cam-4587/TechTalk/README.md

 [Select2](https://select2.org/) - Select2 was used to help select and remove tags from the blog post form.

-[Alpine js](https://alpinejs.dev/) - Alpinejs was used to to toggle replies open and closed in the comments section.

 [Login form](https://mdbootstrap.com/docs/standard/extended/login/) - the Login form was used from MDboostrap.

 [Sign up form](https://mdbootstrap.com/docs/standard/extended/registration/) - The Registration form was used from MDboostrap.